valory-xyz/open-autonomy/docs/questions-and-answers.md

 </details>

 <details><summary>How do services communicate with other services?</summary>
-Services can expose REST APIs and they also have a native message protocol that uses protobuf that allows them to have arbitrary message based communication between compatible agents in the network.
+Services use a native message protocol based on protobuf that allows them to have arbitrary message based communication between compatible agents in the network.
 This network is called Agent Communication Network (ACN).
 When a service needs a more complicated message flow than request-response (e.g. some extended dialogue like FIPA) they can express it as a protocol and deliver the messages via the ACN.
+To communicate with traditional services, agents can both make API calls and expose REST APIs.
 </details>

-<details><summary>What happens when agents are deployed now?</summary>
+<details><summary>What happens when agents are deployed?</summary>
-Currently only the so called "island deployments" are being operated, which are services that run as one-off services, not anchored in the protocol, because the protocol is not live (more on that <a href="https://www.autonolas.network/blog/11">here</a>).
-Once the protocol is live, agents will be able to interact with it so they can monetize their work and connect to other services.
+Agents are be able to interact with the Autonolas on-chain Protocol so they can monetize their work and connect to other services.
+Apart from that, "island deployments" can also be operated, which are services that run as one-off services, not anchored in the protocol.
 </details>

 <details><summary>How many composition levels does Open Autonomy offer?</summary>